julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

     </root>

 |Req 2 abbr| is just about declaring the ``distributed`` element to ``false``.
 It tells |Supvisors| that all the
-programs of the application have to be started on the same node.
+programs of the application have to be started on the same |Supvisors| instance.

 .. code-block:: xml